 Houman B. Shadab

-Houman B. Shadab is a prolific and influential expert in financial law and regulation whose research focuses on hedge funds, derivatives, securitization, commercial transactions, and cryptocurrencies such as Bitcoin.
+Houman B. Shadab is a prolific and influential expert in financial law and regulation.
+His research focuses on hedge funds, derivatives, securitization, commercial transactions, and cryptocurrencies such as Bitcoin.
 Professor Shadab is a Director of the Center for Business and Financial Law also serves as the Editor-in-Chief of the Journal of Taxation and Regulation of Financial Institutions.
 He often advises corporations, financial institutions, and startups on issues relating to compliance, litigation, and operations.

-Professor Shadab has testified before Congress on the compensation of public company executives, reverse mortgage securitization, and on the role of hedge funds in the financial crisis at a hearing that included George Soros, John Paulson, and other leading figures from the hedge fund industry.
+Professor Shadab has testified before the federal government several times, including before the Commodity Futures Trading Commission on Bitcoin derivatives and before Congress on hedge funds and the financial crisis at a hearing that included George Soros, John Paulson, and other leading figures from the hedge fund industry.
 Professor Shadab is often invited to speak at academic meetings and those for high level market practitioners and policymakers.
-On October 9th, 2014, he will be testifying before the Commodity Futures Trading Commission about Bitcoin derivatives.

 Professor Shadab has been quoted in numerous media publications including the New York Times, the Financial Times, and the Wall Street Journal and has appeared on Bloomberg Television.
 He serves on the Advisory Board of the NY Business Law Journal and is also a member of the New York and California bars.
 Prior to entering academia, Professor Shadab practiced law with Ropes & Gray in New York City and Latham & Watkins in Los Angeles.